-A broad-based scheme focused on maintaining an appropriate standard for incident response, managed by an industry professional body, delivered by industry and endorsed by NCSC and CPNI.
-This scheme is currently administered by CREST and is known as the CREST Certified Incident Response Scheme (CSIR).
+A broad-based scheme focused on maintaining an appropriate standard for incident response, managed by an industry professional body, delivered by industry and endorsed by CESG and CPNI.
+This scheme is currently administered by CREST and is known as the CREST Certified Incident Response Scheme (CSIR)

-A small focused Government run Cyber Incident Response (CIR) scheme certified by NCSC and CPNI Industry partners deliver services that are focused on responding to sophisticated targeted cyber attacks against networks of national significance.
+A small focused Government run Cyber Incident Response (CIR) scheme certified by CESG and CPNI.
+Industry partners deliver services that are focused on responding to sophisticated targeted cyber attacks against networks of national significance.

-From August 2015, the UK Government will require that companies providing Cyber Incident Response services within the terms of the NCSC/CPNI CIR scheme, have at least one qualified CREST Certified Incident Manager on their team.
-The CIR scheme is certified by NCSC and CPNI to deliver a focused service dealing with sophisticated, targeted attacks on networks of national significance.
+From August 2015, the UK Government will require that companies providing Cyber Incident Response services within the terms of the CESG/CPNI CIR scheme, have at least one qualified CREST Certified Incident Manager on their team.
+The CIR scheme is certified by CESG and CPNI to deliver a focused service dealing with sophisticated, targeted attacks on networks of national significance.

 The Cyber Security Incident Manager